3DCoded/Happy-Hare/Blobing-and-Stringing.md

 It may take a few pulls to get suitable results.
 Remember to extrude 10mm or so of filament between pull attempts.

 > [!TIP]
 > Some materials are better than others for cleaning with nylon often being found to be the best.
 PLA is also quite good.
 PTEG and ABS can be used but often stretch rather than pulling with sufficient force.
-The cool pulling temperature will be different with each material type so you may need to experiment.
+The cold pulling temperature will be different with each material type so you may need to experiment.